 09 Aug How to Choose an Engagement Ring Setting

 This setting compliments solitaire diamonds very nicely.
 In this setting, four to six metal prongs grip the center stone, securely fastening it in place.
-Prongs can be button shaped, clawed or V shaped.
-Minimal metal use lends itself to a diamond that looks much larger than it actually is.
-It also affords the diamond more light – enhancing its brilliance.
-Most any diamond cut can be secured in a prong setting.
+Prongs can be button, clawed, or V-shaped.
+Minimal metal use lends itself to a diamond that looks much larger than it is.
+It also adds to a diamond’s brilliance.
+Most diamond cut can be secured in this setting.

 Selecting the Perfect Setting

-Meet with a Cornelis Hollander Designer to create an engagement ring as unique as the love you and your significant other share.
-Our world-renowned engagement rings are flawlessly engineered with bold, beautiful, and sharp lines that are sure to carve out a timeless love story.
-Schedule a consultation today!
+Meet with a Cornelis Hollander Jewelry Designer to custom design an engagement ring that is as unique as the love you and your partner have for one another.
+Our award-winning engagement rings are flawlessly engineered with bold, beautiful, and sharp lines that are sure to carve out a timeless love story.